vitiral/artifact/README.md

 some command line tools of its own.

-Secondly, design documents can be linked to source-code through a language agnostic syntax (`#ART-name` anywhere in a comment).
-Once linked, anyone reading the linked source code can easily look up the relevant design documents.
+Secondly, design documents can be linked to source-code through a language agnostic syntax (`#ART-name` anywhere in the source code).
+Once linked, anyone reading the comment can easily look up the relevant design documents.
 In the same way, anyone looking at the Web UI can see exactly where a specification or test is implemented in code.
 Furthermore, if the name of a design doc changes, `art check` will tell you where your dangling references are.
 Never again will you have to be scared of refactoring your design documents because your references in code will be out of date.

-Finally, artifact exports a beautiful rendered view of the design documents onto sites like github-sites ([example][2]) along with editing in the browser when run locally (`art serve`).
-This completes the self documenting nature and allows anyone, even non-developers, to view and edit the design documents of their project.
+Finally, artifact exports a beautiful rendered view of your design documents onto sites like github-sites ([example][2]) and you can edit in your browser using `art serve`.
+This completes the self documenting nature and allows anyone (even non-developers!) to view and edit the design documents of their project.

-In this way, artifact aims to unify all of the other quality best practices while also making development easier and more fun.
+In this way, artifact aims to unify other quality best practices while also make writing design documents more fun and useful in your day to day development efforts.

 **Jump into artifact with the the [youtube commercial][4] and the [Quick Start Guide](docs/QuickStart.md).**